syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ## Remove background in Word document

-You can remove background colors and images in Word document using `NoBackground` API as background type.
+You can remove background colors and images in an existing Word document by setting `NoBackground` as background type.

 The following code example shows how to remove background in Word document.